By Anna Gay on | No Comments

 An alternative to the Graduated Filter is to add a vignette, which will darken the outer edges of your image, rather than just one section.
 Under the Effects tab, you will find the Post-Crop Vignetting sliders:

-In this case, the vignette also helped to add some detail to the snow on the ground, while also darkening the sky.
+The vignette will add darkness and detail to all the corners/sides of your image while also darkening the sky.
 Just like the Graduated Filter, vignettes will need to be tailored to fit the image, so be sure to tinker with the amount of Feather, as well as the Midpoint and Amount.

 Now, if you are shooting on a day when the skies look great, but your image comes out overexposed, there is still a chance that there is a great sky in your image, you will just need to reduce the Exposure to find the information within the image.

 Like I mentioned above, be sure to play around with the values for each of the adjustments to ensure the right amounts for your image.